fishbupt/sfml/readme.md

 SFML is an open-source project, and it needs your help to go on growing and improving.
 If you want to get involved and suggest some additional features, file a bug report or submit a patch, please have a look at the [contribution guidelines](https://www.sfml-dev.org/contribute.php).
 ## Build
-To Build C++/CLI project, make sure you have cmake > 3.14.0 and Visual Studio 2017 have been installed
+To build C++/CLI project, make sure you have cmake > 3.14.0 and Visual Studio 2017 have been installed
 ``` shell
 cd 'to source dir'
 mkdir build